paulhamsh/Dalek-Head-Control/README.md

 ### Eye light

 This is (I think) a non-standard synchronous waveform - not quite SPI, perhaps USART - but easy enough to replicated in Micropython.
-I used a basic oscilloscope (DSO 138) to ploy the waveform - see below.
+I used a basic oscilloscope (DSO 138) to explore the waveform - see below.
+This is showing the clock (lowest plot) and three different data waveforms.

 <p align="center">